Blntswrd/WolcenInsanity/README.md

 All folders except "savegames" shall be copied into the "Wolcen\Game" folder, so that you for example have the folder "Wolcen\Game\Umbra".
 Those folders are the unpacked and modified equivalent of the respective .pak file.
 The folders will be read with priority when playing offline.
 This way the mods will not be overwritten when the game updates.
 Normally no files should be replaced, unless you are updating the mod or have mods already installed.

-If this does not work, create, for every folder under "Game" a .zip file and rename it .pak, replacing the original one.
-(Don't forget the backup, also this way you should never attempt to go online and with every update the mod will be overwritten.)

 Also check optional below for files to remove and the optional savegame.

 ## Optional